Basic concepts of cryptocurrency mining

 In addition, software and monitoring systems are used to optimize machine performance and manage costs, seeking to maximize profits in a competitive environment.

-Factors that affect profitability in 2025
+Factors affecting profitability in 2025

-Understanding these elements is essential for those who wish to invest in equipment or continue mining, as they directly affect net profits.
+Understanding these elements is essential for those who wish to invest in equipment or continue mining as they directly affect net profits.

 These factors include both economic and technical aspects that interact in a competitive and technological environment.

-Impact of price and mining difficulty
+Impact of mining price and difficulty

 Therefore, an increase in difficulty can reduce profitability if costs remain the same and the price of the currency does not rise proportionally.